 Despite periodic frustrations with several of the Riders, I also grew to care a good deal about many of them over the three years that I managed the program.
 But, when Borden brought curbside recycling service to the city of Goshen, I felt a mixture of sadness and relief when the CRBP board and I decided that it was time to end the Re-Cycles program.

-And, here it is, 2018, and I am still working with Chain Reaction!
+And, here it is years later, and I am still working with Chain Reaction!
 Why?
 Because I like to ride bicycles, and I love the way that CRBP serves the community.
 We help people get reasonably-priced reconditioned bicycles to use for recreational riding, for personal fitness, and for pollution-free transportation.
 As a woman, I’m glad to be part of an organization that helps people learn how to maintain and repair their own bikes.
 And the Work-to-Own program where anyone who wants to volunteer in the bike shop can earn credit toward purchasing a bicycle is the best of all, because once upon a time, my bicycle was my only transportation, just like bicycling is for many of our customers.